 For many Americans, owning a home is an effective tool for building household wealth.
 Yet households of color have faced historical and systemic barriers to homeownership that persist widely today, calling for more innovative and deliberate strategies for addressing the racial homeownership gap.

-Join us for part two of the series Advancing Homeownership Opportunity to Narrow Racial Disparities.
-In this webinar, we will feature two panels discussing efforts to preserve and expand current homebuyers’ programs while forging new homeownership opportunities for households of color.
-Panelists will share details on programs from lenders and state and local governments, including the Mortgage Bankers Association’s Convergence program, Boston’s first-generation homeownership program, New Jersey’s homeowner assistance programs, the Philly First Home program, a home repair loan program in Ohio, and a special purpose credit program initiated by a major bank.
+Part two of the series Advancing Homeownership Opportunity to Narrow Racial Disparities featured two panels discussing efforts to preserve and expand current homebuyers’ programs while forging new homeownership opportunities for households of color.
+Panelists shared details on programs from lenders and state and local governments, including the Mortgage Bankers Association’s Convergence program, Boston’s first-generation homeownership program, New Jersey’s homeowner assistance programs, the Philly First Home program, a home repair loan program in Ohio, and a special purpose credit program initiated by a major bank.

-This series is cohosted by the Federal Reserve Bank of Philadelphia, the Urban Institute, and the Penn Institute for Urban Research.
+This series was cohosted by the Federal Reserve Bank of Philadelphia, the Urban Institute, and the Penn Institute for Urban Research.